zhouyou-gu/drl-5g-scheduler/README.md

 python3 apply_srslte_patch.py
 ```

-Also, download the libtorch (at the version list in package dependency) in `edge_src` by running
+Also, download the libtorch (at the version listed in package dependency) in `edge_src` by running

 ```shell
 python3 install_libtorch.py